IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 22 July 2018 1 AM

+- expr and stmnt parsers are completed
+- init and update of for stmnts are changed to Stmnt** instead of Expr**
+- several token type checkers are added (e.g. is_literal, is_cmp_op, expect_keyword etc.)

 ## 21 July 2018 4 AM

 - an enum item can have an expression (a const expr which will eventually evaluated to an int val) instead of int value